 In ancient England, a method of torturous execution was to crush a person to death with a large wheel, starting with the fingers and moving in toward the torso until the person died a rather painful death.
 In Tasmania, they would lower a person into a pit a starved Tasmanian Devils by their hands, which were tied behind their back (forcing them to break their arms and go in feet first or simply go in head first with no protection).
 One French method of torture/death was to cut open a man’s scrotum and tie his testicles to two different horses; after that they tied each of his limbs to a different horse.
 These people didn’t need video games and movies to make them think of some totally sick sadistic stuff, they just needed to be crazy.
 If I didn’t see handguns in video games and movies, they would still exist, and I would still wish I had one.

 Obviously I agree with Pober’s idea about video games being “a social medium, a social vehicle to talk to other kids,” because I do it all the time.
 I have never had a fight with my roommates, and we beat each other up every single day in multiple video games.
 Some days, when people aren’t around, we will just sit and play a game by ourselves and kill the computer – it’s just as soothing.
+And there are even ways to get over the frustrating times at a start of a game, you can pay someone to do all the hard work for you.
+That’s why there are sites like Unranked Smurfs to help you have more free time.
 I find it so aggravating when people like Dr. Kline make playing video games alone a bad thing.
 They aren’t complaining about girls that play with dolls alone or people that like to read alone; playing games alone is great, one can learn a lot about one’s self.

 - Click to email this to a friend (Opens in new window)